 In short, it can cover the financial losses if an unforeseen event disrupts your travel plans.
 However, if you cancel because you change your mind, you usually won’t be covered unless you have ‘cancel for any reason’ cover.
 With this type of cover, a part of your losses will be covered.
 It’s also important to check with your insurer before cancelling your trip so you understand what you will and won’t be covered for.

 Depending on the specific policy, what’s covered may vary significantly.
-You should always check your insurer’s Product Disclosure Statement (PDS) for a complete outline.
+You should always check your insurer’s PDS for a complete outline, and TMD to check if you’re eligible for the policy.

 In all circumstances, you’ll have to provide documentation and evidence (i.e. a medical certificate or police report) that proves what happened for your cancellation claim to be accepted.

-If your flight was cancelled, you can be covered if your airline company doesn’t reschedule your flight or if it cannot be rescheduled, they don’t reimburse you, or only reimburse part of your expenses.
+Your travel insurer may cover you if your flight was cancelled and the airline company doesn’t or can’t reschedule your flight.
+Your insurer may also cover you if the airline company doesn’t reimburse you as a result, or only reimburses part of your expenses.
 In that case, your travel insurance policy may cover you, up to the limits listed in your PDS.

 For missed flights, your insurer can cover you if an unexpected event impacts your plans.
 If you miss your flights because you were disorganised, for example, you are unlikely to be covered.
 However, if you miss your flights because of the following reasons, you may be covered: